amusant/tpt39/PITCHME.md

 ---
 ### Let's Setup
-* PCs in this lab  a405-xx.enst.fr
+* PCs in this lab  tp-3B01-xx.enst.fr
-* you can change the defautlt language at the startup screen
+* you can change the default language at the startup screen.